 Celebrating the US National Park Service Centennial and exploring World Heritage Sites in Conflict Zones

-World Footprints will talk to intrepid travelers, explore America’s National Parks and endangered World Heritage Sites, and we’ll pay a visit to the Philippines and Northern Florida.
+World Footprints will talk to intrepid travelers, explore America’s Natural Parks and endangered World Heritage Sites, and we’ll pay a visit to the Philippines and Northern Florida.
 First, the Congo’s Virunga National Park has been ensnared in bloody conflict for years but National Geographic Explorer correspondent, Justin Hall, discusses whether … Read more Read moreUnited States Family Travel Preservation

 The death of the last male northern white rhino, Sudan, was met with grieving the world over both because of his passing and what it means for the nearly extinct rhino.
 Only two females of the northern white rhino subspecies are left.
 Sudan reached the age of 45 before succumbing … Read more Read morePreservation